johndpope/superlumen-gui/README.md

 ![Preview](https://thumbs.gfycat.com/SecondaryThirdEland-size_restricted.gif)

 > #### Support the free and open development of Superlumen
 > We are not associated with IBM, the Stellar Org, or any other company.
 This project is maintained by ordinary people just like you.
+You can show your support by contributing code, content, bug reports, or by donating some lumens.
-> #### We accept Lumens (XLM) !
+> ❤ We really appreciate it!
+>
+> *Stellar Donation Address:*
 > GBOBXLZCZWCP4A3FAWX7244JFFEDTVR75L4AK45Z5ZOCQV3NHNSYWQX2
-> ❤ We really appreciate it!
+>

 ---